Amsterdam in winter time is absolutely beautiful. Christmas markets and lit up canal houses are only a part of this

 You get to experience the fairytale that is life on Amsterdam’s canals for yourself, season’s greetings included!
 And did I mention that the entry is free with the Iamsterdam card?

 Go ice skating on Museumplein

 On both sides of the rink, you will find plenty of Christmas Market stalls that are most active in December.
-If you like to skate, be prepared to pay 13 EUR for 2 hour-rent and entry.
+If you like to skate, be prepared to pay 13 EUR for 2 hours of rent and entry.
 The little Ice Village stalls have plenty of warm drinks, snacks, and food to warm you up after you’ve had your fun.

 Eat hearty Dutch winter dishes